 All courses must be paid in full upon registration.
 Refunds are issued as follows:

 Enrollment fees are not prorated due to absence or late entry.
 Transfers between courses, within one week of the start of the course are allowed but may result in additional fees based on enrollment or course cost.
 No transfer credit is given for selection of a course which costs less than the original price if done less than one week prior to the start of the course.

 Participation Credit and Student Expectations.
 OC Online creates courses to be meaningful and encourage learning.
-Student engagement is measured by a Participation grade at the end of each course module, and makes up approximately 10% of the course grade, with a few exceptions.
+Student engagement is measured by live class participation assignments, mid-quarter reflection assignments, and other activities throughout the course, making up approximately 10% of the course grade, with a few exceptions.

-Students are expected to engage with course content by sending questions to the instructor about answers missed on quizzes or tests, following up on poor test performance, seeking options to revise or resubmit work for greater mastery, taking advantage of “Check Yourself” components of the course, attending live sessions, participating during live sessions by being prepared (having completed assignments prior to the session), having course material on hand during the live session, viewing the recorded session if a live session is missed and demonstrating an understanding of the content within the live session recording.
+Students are expected to engage with course content by sending questions to the instructor about answers missed on quizzes or tests, following up on poor test performance, seeking options to revise or resubmit work for greater mastery, taking advantage of “Check Yourself” components of the course, attending live classes, participating during live classes by being prepared (having completed assignments prior to the session), having course material on hand during the live class, viewing the recording if a live class is missed and demonstrating an understanding of the content within the live class recording.

 Students are expected to engage with the instructor by responding to teacher feedback which lets the teacher know that the student did indeed see the comments, emailing or messaging the teacher with questions to show that the student is actively moving through the course, raising questions about answers missed in order to receive more specific and individualized instruction, scheduling extra help as needed, and responding to teacher emails or phone calls to confirm that the correspondence has been received.

 Students should check with their teacher first, and if they are unable to resolve their problem, they can email email@example.com.